matszpk/simple-hyper-server-tls/README.md

 }
 ```

-The additional function can be used for customization of the TLS configuration.
+The additional functions can be used for customization of the TLS configuration.